 Our advertising revenue may suffer if any of our stations cannot maintain its audience ratings or market share.
 Shifts in population, demographics, audience tastes and other factors beyond our control could cause us to lose market share.
 Our stations also compete for audiences and advertising revenues directly with other radio stations, and some of the owners of those competing stations have greater resources than we do.
 If a competing station converts to a format similar to that of one of our stations, or if one of our competitors strengthens its operations, our stations could suffer a reduction in ratings and advertising revenue.
 Other radio companies which are larger and have more resources may also enter markets in which we operate.
 In addition, our stations also compete with other media such as broadcast and cable television, newspapers, magazines, direct mail, music videos, the Internet and outdoor advertising, some of which may be controlled by horizontally-integrated companies.
-We also anticipate that our stations will soon compete with satellite-based radio services, including Sirius Satellite Radio and XM Satellite Radio.
+We also anticipate that our stations will compete with satellite-based radio services, including Sirius Satellite Radio and XM Satellite Radio.
+We currently program five channels for XM Satellite Radio.

-Decline in Level of Advertising Spending--An economic downturn that impacts business sectors which advertise heavily on radio could result in a reduction in advertising spending in those sectors, and could have a negative impact on our advertising revenue and business.
+Decline in Level of Advertising Spending--The ongoing recession that has impacted business sectors which advertise heavily on radio has resulted in a reduction in advertising spending in those sectors, and has had a negative impact on our advertising revenue and business.
+If the current recession continues or worsens, our advertising revenue and business could be impacted even more significantly.

-We believe that advertising is a discretionary business expense, meaning that spending on advertising may decline during an economic recession or downturn.
-Consequently, a recession or downturn in the United States economy or the economy of an individual geographic market in which we own or operate stations could adversely affect our advertising revenue and, therefore, our results of operations.
-Even in the absence of a general recession or downturn in the economy, an individual business sector that tends to spend more on advertising than other sectors might be forced to reduce its advertising expenditures if that sector experiences a downturn.
-If that sector's spending represents a significant portion of our advertising revenues, any reduction in its expenditures may affect our revenue.
+We believe that advertising is a discretionary business expense, meaning that spending on advertising tends to decline during an economic recession or downturn.
+Consequently, recessions or downturns in the United States economy and the economies of individual geographic markets in which we own or operate stations directly affect our advertising revenue and, therefore, our results of operations.
+Individual business sectors that are especially impacted by a recession or downturn and that tend to spend more on advertising than other sectors are likely to reduce their advertising expenditures as a result of the recession or downturn.
+If those sectors' spending represent a significant portion of our advertising revenues, any reduction in their expenditures could negatively impact our revenue.

-In recent months the radio industry has been experiencing negative year over year advertising revenue growth, primarily as a result of the downturn in the overall economy.
-A number of business sectors that traditionally have been heavy radio advertisers, including the automotive, retail sales and television broadcast industries, as well as Internet related businesses which in recent years have become significant radio advertisers, have been adversely affected by the general economic slowdown.
-While we have continued to experience positive year over year advertising revenue growth, if the factors that have contributed to the radio industry's overall negative advertising revenue growth persist or worsen, our advertising growth rate could be affected.
+Over the past year, the radio industry has been experiencing negative year over year advertising revenue growth, primarily as a result of the current recession in the United States economy.
+A number of business sectors that traditionally have been heavy radio advertisers, including the automotive, retail sales and television broadcast industries, as well as Internet related businesses which in recent years have become significant radio advertisers, have been especially adversely affected by the recession.
+Even prior to the start of the current recession, the Internet-related business sector, which in recent years had become a significant radio advertiser, experienced a sharp economic decline.
+While we have continued to experience positive year over year advertising revenue growth, our advertising growth rate has been impacted by the recession, and if the factors that have contributed to the radio industry's overall negative advertising revenue growth, including the economic recession, persist or worsen, our advertising growth rate could be even more significantly affected.